gjr80/weewx-xcumulative/readme.txt

 When used with the WeeWX image generator this enables the generation of cumulative plots that reset at a specified time or date and time.
-For example, a cumulative rain plot can be produced for a day with the rainfall resetting to zero at midnight or a cumulative rain plot can be produced for a week with the rainfall resetting to zero at 9am daily.
+For example, a cumulative rain plot can be produced for a day with the rainfall resetting to zero at midnight.

 The extension consists of a single WeeWX XType and an associated WeeWX service.
-A single config option 'reset' is supported that allows the user to specify the date-time conditions that reset the cumulative data.
+A number of config options can be used to control the operation of the Cumulative XType.

 Pre-requisites